Saturday, March 8, 2025

 Great Sail Cay to West End

 Had a great long sail to West End.
-As we went past Church Cay, it was low tide and we sailed passed a VPS zone at 6 1/2 knots scraping a hard bottom.
+As we passed Church Cay, it was low tide, and we sailed past a VPS zone at 6 1/2 knots, scraping a hard bottom.

-We tried anchoring south of West End but someone on land was waving us that we could not anchor there.
-I decided to check in at Old Bahamas Bay marina.
+We tried anchoring south of West End, but someone on land waved us off, indicating that we could not anchor there.
+I decided to check in at Old Bahamas Bay Marina.
 We had supper at the restaurant at the Marina.

-We stayed until Friday when Norm departed at 5 AM and later Chris pulled me up the mast to investigate the failed anchor light and straighten the mast head windex that was bent in the Dismal Swamp on a tree.
+We stayed until Friday, when Norm departed at 5 AM.
+Later, Chris pulled me up the mast to investigate the failed anchor light and straighten the mast head windex, which was bent in the Dismal Swamp on a tree.
 We were not successful with the anchor light.

 We check out of the Bahamas at Customs and the Marina on Friday.